A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Discretization in Time

-where $\gamma_0$ and $\alpha_i$, $i=1, \dots, J$, are suitable time integration constants (see, e.g.,~\citet{Hairer1993}), and $\ve{u}^{\star} \coloneqq \sum_{i=1}^{J} \beta_i \ve{u}^{n+1-i}$ is the extrapolated velocity linearizing the convective term.
-The convective term, written in semi-implicit formulation, relaxes the strict CFL conditions given by treating convection fully explicitly, while also avoiding the need to solve a nonlinear system of equations as resulting from fully implicit time integration, yet all options produce valid schemes, see also~\cite{Pacheco2021_c} and \cite{Ascher1995} for more general discussions on implicit-explicit schemes.
+where $\gamma_0$, $\alpha_i$ and $\beta_i$, $i=1, \dots, J$ and $\bar{\beta_i}$, $i = 1, \dots, J_c$ are suitable time integration and extrapolation constants (see, e.g.,~\citet{Hairer1993}).
+The extrapolated velocity is defined as $\ve{u}^{\star} \coloneqq \sum_{i=1}^{J} \beta_i \ve{u}^{n+1-i}$.
+This linearly implicit form of the convective term relaxes the strict CFL conditions given by treating convection fully explicitly, while also avoiding the need to solve a nonlinear system of equations as resulting from fully implicit time integration, yet all options produce valid schemes, see also~\cite{Pacheco2021_c} and \cite{Ascher1995} for more general discussions on implicit-explicit schemes.